Postal voting: Poland

 Postal voting (głosowanie korespondencyjne) is available to all Polish citizens on demand who declare and justify their absence during an election at a designated state council, institution or government website.
 The reason for absence comprises infirmity, disability, age (for citizens aged 60 and over), or if a person eligible to cast a ballot is currently placed under quarantine or isolation.

 Singapore

 Singaporean citizens living abroad may vote by post in presidential and parliamentary elections.

 Slovakia

 Postal voting in Slovakia was introduced in 2004.
 Slovak citizens living or stationed abroad can use it on demand to participate in Parliamentary elections and national referendums.
 When using postal voting the voters abroad are assigned to special districts.
 One special district usually corresponds to about 4000 voters.

 The first elections when postal voting was conducted in Slovakia were the 2006 Parliamentary election.

+In February 2026 Erik Kaliňák (SMER-SD) stated that Fico's Cabinet is conducting preparations to abolish postal voting for Slovak citizens abroad and replace it with the possibility to vote in person at Slovak embassies.

 Spain

-In Spain, for European, regional and municipal elections, voters who will be absent from their town on election day or are ill or disabled, may request a postal vote at a post office.
+In Spain, for European, general, regional and municipal elections, voters who will be absent from their town on election day or are ill or disabled, may request a postal vote at a post office.
 The application must be submitted personally or through a representative in case of illness or disability certified by a medical certificate.